-RE: 2020 Mock Trial Tournament
+RE: 2021 Mock Trial Tournament

-DATE: October, 2019
+DATE: October, 2020

-On behalf of the State Bar of Wisconsin's Public Education Committee, we welcome your participation in the 2020 Mock Trial Program.
+On behalf of the State Bar of Wisconsin's Public Education Committee, we welcome your participation in the 2021 Mock Trial Program.
 We are very pleased you decided to join us this year.
+This year will present additional opportunities and challenges with the introduction of the virtual tournament.
+The intention is for the standard tournament rules to apply, with a supplement addressing rules specific to this year's virtual tournament.
+At any point where a handbook rule and a supplement rule conflict, the supplement rule will take priority.

 We are grateful to the members of the State Bar Mock Trial Writing Committee for writing this year's case.
 Each year the case writing committee attempts to write a case based on the previous years' suggestions that will captivate you during your many hours of preparation.
-This year's case involves a drowning at Clearwater Country Club, the victim's parent claims the Club is responsible.
-What caused the death?
-Bullying by a pool employee?
-Poor safety practices?
-A freak accident?
-Only a trial will tell us...
+This year's case involves an eccentric family that owns the historic Clearwater mansion has long been a source of curiosity for area busybodies.
+When one of the mansion's residents is killed in the midst of COVID-19 quarantining, the gossip surrounding the family centers on a good old-fashioned whodunit.
+Local police think they've got it figured out: will the jury agree?